Permanent Residency (Normal-track option)

 Capital Gains accrued by individuals on the disposal of immovable property are subject to a capital gains tax of 20%.
 A minimum exempted applies to capital gains from the disposal of private residence, agricultural land by a farmer, gifts between spouses, children and third degree relatives, family companies, gifts to charities, exchange of properties, among others.
 Capital Gains from the disposal of shares in companies that own Cyprus-situated immovable property, when at least 50% of market value of the shares derives from immovable property, are subject to capital gains tax.

 The standard VAT rate in Cyprus is 19%.
-Reduced rates of 9% and 5% applies to certain goods and services.
+Reduced rates of 9% and 5% apply to certain goods and services.

 There are no net wealth, inheritance and estate duties in Cyprus.
 There is a stamp duty on all documents related to property.